 Ageing (SIGA) is currently closed.
 If you wish to assist in re-establishing the SIG, please contact the office at firstname.lastname@example.org.

 Our thanks to Deirdre McNally, Sally Veale, Philip O’Reilly, and all of the SIG members for their time and dedication.

-Social Workers in Children & Families (C&F)
+Children & Families (C&F)

-The Child and Family Special Interest Group (SIG) of the IASW is involved in all matters relating to the service provided to children and families in Community Social Work.
+C&F is involved in all matters relating to the service provided to children and families in Community Social Work.

-Social Workers in Adolescent Mental Health (CAMHS)
+Child and Adolescent Mental Health (CAMHS)